-- Sign the enclosed Form I-20 in blue ink on page 1
+- Sign your PCC Form I-20 in blue ink on page 1

 - Carefully read the instructions on the I-20 on page 3

 - Schedule your visa interview at your nearest U.S. Embassy or Consulate.
-Please remember to check with the Embassy or Consulate on what additional documents
+Please remember to check with the U.S. Consulate on what additional documents you

-Disclaimer: Receiving a PCC I-20 does not guarantee that you will receive your F-1 visa from the consulate.
+Disclaimer: Receiving a PCC I-20 does not guarantee that you will receive an F-1 visa from the consulate

 - Take your signed I-20 with you, along with any required documents stated by the U.S. Embassy or Consulate, to your visa interview